 "Confidential Information" shall mean information of a confidential or proprietary nature, in any form or medium, regardless of whether such information is marked as confidential, including information disclosed by MKS to Dominican or vice versa, whether or not it was developed by the disclosing party or acquired through a license, agreement or otherwise, which is not generally known to the public, including, without limitation, any research program, research plans, data, know-how, trade secrets, concepts, discoveries, methods, results, information regarding sources of supply, business plans, partners, clients, potential agreements, the existence, scope and activities of any research, development, marketing, or other projects, and other similar information with like characteristics; provided, however, that "Confidential Information" shall not include information that each of MKS, on the one hand, and Dominican, on the other hand, can demonstrate: (i) was independently developed by it or any of its Affiliates without reference to the Confidential Information of the other or any of the other's Affiliates; (ii) is or becomes generally available to the public through no fault of its own or any of its Affiliates; (iii) was lawfully obtained by it or any of its Affiliates without any obligation of confidentiality; or (iv) was known by it or any of its Affiliates prior to receipt thereof.
-In the event that each of MKS, on the one hand, and Dominican, on the other hand, or any of their Affiliates, becomes legally compelled, or a third party (including a government agency) seeks to compel it or any of its Affiliates, to disclose any Confidential Information of the other or any of the other's Affiliates, the compelled party shall, and if its Affiliate is a compelled party shall cause such Affiliate to, provide immediate notice of the foregoing to the other party so that the other party or its Affiliate is a compelled party shall cause its Affiliate to, use reasonable efforts to preserve the confidential information, including, without limitation, by cooperating with the other party or its Affiliate, to obtain a protective order or other appropriate remedy.
+In the event that each of MKS, on the one hand, and Dominican, on the other hand, or any of their Affiliates, becomes legally compelled, or a third party (including a government agency) seeks to compel it or any of its Affiliates, to disclose any Confidential Information of the other or any of the other's Affiliates, the compelled party shall, and if its Affiliate is a compelled party shall cause such Affiliate may seek a protective order or other appropriate remedy, and the compelled party shall, and if its Affiliate is a compelled party shall cause its Affiliate to, use reasonable efforts to preserve the confidentiality of any such Confidential Information, including, without limitation, by cooperating with the other party or its Affiliate, to obtain a protective order or other appropriate remedy.